 Energy-efficient cooling technologies

 Data centres, as we all know, consume higher amounts of power and energy than required, and we’re talking about millions of megawatts of power.
 These types of equipments are running 24/7/365.
 Hence, they need to cool down frequently.
 Therefore some companies have turned to the usage of efficient methods of cooling.
-For example, many companies have shifted their data centres to colder climatic conditions to make use of the natural temperature for cooling the machines.
+For example, many digital casino companies have shifted their data centres to colder climatic conditions to make use of the natural temperature for cooling the machines.

 One significant example of this is the in Stockholm where the data centres were designed in such a way that there was the use of these energies to warm household in the cooler regions of the city.
 Denmark also implements groundwater cooling technology to save energy.
 Previously they used the refrigerator system to cool down the machines in summer that consumed massive amounts of power.
 Now the use of groundwater cooling technology has significantly reduced the power consumption, whilst doing the task.